rishitvm/Learnings/README.md

 ### `Insurance_Claim_Voice_Agent`
 #### Voice-Based Insurance Claim Clarification Assistant
-“Voice-Based Insurance Claim Clarification Assistant” is a project that streamlines the process of following up on insurance claims through a natural, voice‑driven conversation.
+“Voice-Based Insurance Claim Clarification Assistant” is a project that streamlines the process of following up on insurance claims through a natural, voice‑driven conversation as general humans do.
 It combines state‑of‑the‑art speech technologies—Coqui TTS for text‑to‑speech and FasterWhisper for automatic speech recognition—together with a large language model accessed via Groq API to ask targeted questions about claim status (“Accepted,” “Rejected,” “On Hold,” or “Needs Changes”), elicit precise reasons, and confirm document completeness.
 Every exchange is queued and played back in real time, then transcribed, and the full dialogue—along with final status, reason, and a concise summary—is persisted in MongoDB for audit and reporting.
-Developers can extend or deploy the assistant as a FastAPI microservice, or run it locally from the command line.
+Deployed the assistant as a FastAPI microservice and interacted with Streamlit.
 The result is a hands‑free, efficient workflow for insurance teams, hospital staff, or third‑party administrators to automatically capture and record insurance claim clarifications without manual note‑taking or data entry.

 - ASR (Automatic Speech Recognition) – Faster-Whisper
   * Model: tiny.en